martinchernyavskiy/Notes/China notes/Database Systems in age of AI.md

 2. Design & Implement relational schema
 		Design and codify in SQL the relations/tables
 		Do physical layout - indexes

+	- Schema of the table describes the information of the table (name of the table and fields/column names)
+	- Instance of a table = row, with entries in each field
 3. Import / load the data
 4. Write queries & applications using DBMS and other tools